Ph.D. Curriculum & Courses

 external seminars approved by the Mechanical Engineering Graduate Advisor.

 You may find a seminar yourself and bring an abstract to the Advising Office in advance for approval.
 In either case, a feedback sheet must be picked up from the Advising Office before attending any external seminars and it must be turned in to the Advising Office as soon as possible afterwards.

 Journal Publication Requirement

-The Department of Mechanical Engineering requires, as part of its Ph.D. degree requirements, that all of its Ph.D. degree candidates have at least one technical paper submitted to an archival journal relevant to the candidate’s field of expertise prior to the defense of their Ph.D. thesis.
-The individual faculty advisors reserve the right, regarding journal publication requirement, to publish beyond one paper submitted.
+The Department of Mechanical Engineering requires, as part of its Ph.D. degree requirements, that all its Ph.D. degree candidates have at least one technical paper submitted to an archival journal relevant to the candidate's field of expertise prior to the defense of their Ph.D. thesis.
+The individual faculty advisors reserve the right regarding journal publication requirement beyond one paper submitted.